johnandersen777/johnandersen777.github.io/content/posts/2022-03-02-did-twitter-space.md

   - End user can decide what gets read or written
   - Allow for serivces, background jobs, to do lots of things
   - Working on ucan spec
-    - Ned mentioned it would be good to have CWTs involved
+    - Ned Smith mentioned it would be good to have CWTs involved
     - Discussion around CWT/DICE and other transport/format support in ucan here: https://github.com/ucan-wg/spec/discussions/18